ChristmasEasterHalloweenHogmanaySt Andrew’s DaySt David’s DaySt Patrick’s DayValentines

 It’s a staple in any British baking cupboard.
 Added to cakes, biscuits, puddings… Drizzled on pancakes, ice cream, porridge… Even used as a sandwich filler!
-But just what is Golden Syrup?
+But what even is Golden Syrup?
 And what can you use as an alternative if you can’t get your hands on a tin?

 Golden Syrup has not changed since then and still remains a favourite with us Brits, as well as travelling around the world to be enjoyed by other nations too.
 It is most recognisable in it’s green and gold tin, however shop-own brands are also available now too.